Progression Into Adulthood - Entry Level - Full-time (North Devon)

 North Devon Campus

-Progression Into Adulthood is a progression route for students who are aged 19 years and over.
 Students on this course will usually have completed Preparation for Adulthood and require an additional year at college to further develop specific skills for independence and employability.
-The learners follow a work-related programme, which includes subject based and vocational areas.
+Learners will follow a work-related programme, which includes subject based and vocational areas.

 Progression Into Adulthood focuses on any gaps in the specific skills set/knowledge for an individual's progression to employment and work-based participation in society.
 The aim of the programme is to enable students to move into supported, voluntary, paid employment or to progress into a Supported Internship.